creativewave/eslint-config/README.md

 - `@cdoublev/eslint-config`: to lint (ES6+) files used everywhere (extended by all configurations below)
 - `@cdoublev/eslint-config/node`: to lint files executed in NodeJS
 - `@cdoublev/eslint-config/browser`: to lint files executed in a browser
+- `@cdoublev/eslint-config/jest`: to lint files executed in Jest
 - `@cdoublev/eslint-config/react`: to lint React files executed in a browser
 - `@cdoublev/eslint-config/react-ssr`: to lint React files executed both in a browser and NodeJS